Talend/component-runtime/sample-parent/sample-features/loading-analysis/README.md

 ```

 ## Check SPI and resource loading
-The `dynamic-depdencies-with-spi` provides an input connector that will try to load:
+The `loading-services-and-resources` provides an input connector that will try to load:
 - The SPI implementation from a static dependency
 - The SPI implementation from a dynamic dependency
 - The SPI implementation provided by the runtime